I want to share my story with you.

 Financially, it was tough.

-The financial planning firm I got in at with was great.
+The financial planning firm I got in with was great.
 It was a fee only registered investment advisory firm that had over $1B in assets under management.

 I got to learn from the best advisors in the industry at this firm.